victormartinez/victormartinez.github.io/_posts/2020-02-01-Scaling_pods_in_kubernetes_cluster_according_to_daypart.md

 A special thanks to [Robson Peixoto](https://www.linkedin.com/in/robsonpeixoto/) for providing me guidance to accomplish the task.

 ## General Overview
-We want to create a cronjob with the right permissions to edit autoscaling properties.
-Bear in mind that we want, basically, to create an agent that can edit the cluster properties from inside the cluster.
+The idea is to create a CronJob with the right permissions to edit autoscaling properties and, therefore, increase or decrese the number of pods available.
 The image below illustrates the scenario.

 ![Diagram illustrating before and after scenarios](/assets/images/posts/before_after_cronscale.png "Diagram illustrating before and after scenarios")

+While image illustrates a scaling up process, the opposite could also be accomplished: you might want to decrease the number of pods during the dawn, for example, to diminish the number of nodes and, therefore, the cost.

 ## Horizontal Pod Autoscaler
-Since the CronJob is going to **edit** the cluster properties we need a basic Horizontal Pod Autoscaler available.
-The yaml code below illustrates the scaling of a backend web application located inside the backend namespace.
+Since the CronJob is going to **edit** the autoscaling properties we need a basic Horizontal Pod Autoscaler available.
+The yaml code below illustrates the scaling of a backend application located inside the namespace `backend`.

 ```yaml